 - Minecraft Forge is very often updated, make sure you have installed the latest version.

-Install Minecraft Forge API 1.12
+How To Install Minecraft Forge API 1.12

 Minecraft Forge API 1.12 is easy to install.
 This short tutorial will explain you how to install this mod in your Minecraft installation.
 This install guide should work with all existing versions of the game.
 Download links for this mod can be find below.